1958 Pacific typhoon season: Systems

-Typhoon Ophelia
+Super Typhoon Ophelia

 At noon on December 31, a vortex was noted along the Intertropical Convergence Zone about 1300 mi south of Hawaii.
 On January 7, the relatively small tropical storm struck Jaluit Atoll within the southern Marshall Islands, killing 14 people.
 It rapidly intensified, and reached winds of 140 mph the next day.
 Conditions became unfavorable, and steadily weakened to 105 mph winds.
 Ponape was struck on January 10, where Ophelia tore off the roof of the United States Weather Bureau office.
 On January 11, Truk was struck.
 The Weather Bureau's inflation shelter was destroyed, with other buildings on site severely damaged.
 On the 12th, favorable conditions allowed Ophelia to reintensify, reaching a peak of 160 mph on the 13th.
 Ophelia severely impacted Yap, removing the Weather Bureau office's sheet metal roof and damaging the inflation building, theodolite, and radio antenna.
 After maintaining that intensity for 18 hours, it quickly weakened as it drifted northward, and dissipated on the 17th.
 Typhoon Ophelia caused widespread damage on several islands of the Western Pacific.
 Ophelia also killed nine people when a USAF WB-50 crashed during a recon flight into the storm on January 15.